 Are Neonicotinoids Killing Bees?
 A Review of Research into the Effects of Neonicotinoid Insecticides on Bees, with Recommendations for Action.
 By the Xerces Society, an international conservation organization focusing on invertebrates

-Announcing New Steps to Promote Pollinator Health Summary of the White House initiative (above). includes additional links.
+Announcing New Steps to Promote Pollinator Health Summary of a White House initiative. includes additional links.

 Protecting Bees and Other Pollinators from Pesticides – EPA umbrella page for pollinator issues with links to additional resources

-Fact Sheets and Extension Bulletins on Pesticides and Bees
+Fact Sheets and Extension Resources on Pesticides and Bees

 - Minimizing Pesticide Risk to Bees in Fruit Crops From Michigan State University.
 Comprehensive 16-page publication.

-- How to Protect Honeybees from Pesticides.
-From Clemion University.
+- How to Protect Honeybees from Pesticides From Clemson University.
 Includes list of pesticides grouped by toxicity to bees

 - How to Reduce Bee Poisoning from Pesticides From Oregon State University.
-Info about an online publication and a new smart phone app to help farmers protect bees.
+Online publication and a smart phone app to help farmers protect bees.

-- 10 Ways to Protect Bees from Pesticides From Washington State Dept. of Agriculture
+- 10 Ways to Protect Bees from Pesticides From Washington State Dept. of Agriculture.
+Brochure

 - Poor Pollination in Raspberries.
-Blog post form 2010 by Mark Bolda, University of California crop adviser.
+Blog post from 2010 by Mark Bolda, University of California crop adviser.

 - Bees and Pollinators Oregon State University web page with many resources